AU-CS-499-Spring-2020/sustainability-website/Journal.md

 Jan 31-

- Team edited and turned in URCA Abstract
+ Group edited and turned in URCA Abstract

 Feb 4 -